earthobservations/phenodata/README.rst

       --species=<species>       Filter by strings from "species" data (comma-separated list) --phase=<phase>           Filter by strings from "phases" data (comma-separated list)

-    Data formatting options:
+    Data output options:
       --format=<format>         Output data in designated format.
-Choose one of "tabular", "json" or "csv".
+Choose one of "tabular", "json", "csv" or "string".
                                 With "tabular", it is also possible to specify the table format, see https://bitbucket.org/astanin/python-tabulate. e.g. "tabular:presto".
                                 [default: tabular:psql]
+      --humanize                Resolve ID-based columns to real names with "observations" and "forecast" output.
+      --language=<language>     Use labels in designated language when using ``--humanize`` [default: english].
+      --limit=<limit>           Limit output of "nearest-stations" to designated number of entries.
+                                [default: 10]

 ********